 If you like hands-on learning, our environmental studies major is for you.

 - Field trips are an integral part of Dordt's environmental studies courses.
-You will make visits to national wildlife refuges, wind farms, fossil beds, and other sites.
+You will make visits to national wildlife refuges, wind farms, fossil beds, and many other sites.

 - To complete your major you'll either take a directed research course applying your knowledge and skills in a concrete project, participate in an internship, or enroll in an off-campus program.